unixwzrd/oobabooga-macOS/macOS_Apple_Silicon_QuickStart.md

 These instructions have been tested with a non-admin, plain user, so they should work for most everyone, but do let me know if something doesn't and I'll fix it.
 Typos and copy and paste sometimes have a away for going wrong.

-**DO NOT JUST COPY AND PASTE UNLESS YOU HAVE READ AND UNDERSTAND THE INSTRUCTIONS - YOU MAY NEED TO CHANGE THEM FOR YOUR SYSTEM**
+## DO NOT JUST COPY AND PASTE UNLESS YOU HAVE READ AND UNDERSTAND THE INSTRUCTIONS - YOU MAY NEED TO CHANGE THEM FOR YOUR SYSTEM

-**There is currently a bug in here, I am looking into it.
-If you think you can fix it, go ahead.
-It is running with one of my users, but not the other.**

-## 01 Jun 2024 - Only a single llama-cpp-python and new pip install for NumPy which should be done at the very end.
+## 02 Jun 2024 - Rolled back Jinja, should be fine now

 This has ben updated with a few new items, like CMake, installing in the user's home directory.